thriyam78/gmail_mailbox/README.md

 for running the App use "node server.js"

-Technologies and librarires that has been used to create this app as follows:
+Technologies and libraries that has been used to create this app as follows:

 1) Express: Node.js Framework